Last Updated on October 7, 2023 by Samantha Harris

-Ration out this treat no more than 2-3 times a week, alongside its normal, balanced diet.
+Ration out this treat no more than 2-3 times a week, alongside its usual diet.
 If you overfeed dandelions to your tortoise, it may encounter problems due to the oxalate content of the plant.

 Can You Freeze Dandelions For Tortoises?

-Freezing is a good way to keep dandelions fresh without reducing their nutritional value.
+Freezing is an excellent way to keep dandelions fresh without reducing their nutritional value.
 Freezing is the best choice aside from offering fresh dandelions from the garden/yard.

 To freeze dandelions for future use, you should do the following: